zechlau14/zechlau14.github.io/games.md

 ### Die, Spawn of Santa
 <iframe frameborder="0" src="https://itch.io/embed/2997233" width="552" height="167"><a href="https://mrzech.itch.io/die-spawn-of-santa">Die, Spawn of Santa! by Mr Zech</a></iframe>

 ### Pets & Fedoras
 <iframe frameborder="0" src="https://itch.io/embed/2929719" width="552" height="167"><a href="https://mrzech.itch.io/pets-n-fedoras">Pets &amp; Fedoras by Mr Zech</a></iframe>
+You are fedora-wearing special agents of the NNSA (NeverNamed Spy Agency) with cover identities as ordinary house pets belonging to a pair of genius children, Linneaus and Fern.
+Your mission, as always, is to find out what your evil scientist nemesis, Dr. Goofenheim, is up to and put a stop to it!

+While you are away on mission, your genius owners are up to their own mad science mega-project.
+The story cuts back and forth between your Mission and the children’s project at Home.

+This is an experimental diceless storytelling game for 1-5 players, which seeks to emulate Saturday morning weird science, spy cartoons like Phineas and Ferb.

 ### Hot Mutant Vigilantes